theias/ias_package_shell/doc/ias-guided-packaging-introduction.md

 * Tags are never modified (unless you're adding the resultant spec file to them)
 * Tags are never deleted (unless they've never been deployed to production)
-* ./build/ directories are never checked in .
+* ./build/ directories are never checked in.
 Don't check those in.

 # Next Steps